iszczesniak/cpp/unique_ptr/index.md

 # Function `std::make_unique`

-Function template `std::make_unique` was introduced for convenience: it creates the managing object, and the managed data in one function call.
+Function template `std::make_unique` was introduced for convenience: it creates both the managing object, and the managed data.
 Defined in C++14, and not in C++11 as `std::unique_ptr`.
 Instead of writing the type `A` twice like this:

 `unique_ptr<A> up(new A("A1"));`